roblesdotdev/JetpackComposeShowcase/README.md

-# RNExpoShowcase
+# Jetpack Compose Showcase

-RNExpoShowcase is a repository featuring a diverse collection of applications developed with React Native and Expo.
+Jetpack Compose Showcase is a repository that curates a list of applications created with Jetpack Compose.